Your 10-second guide to today's Australian consumer sentiment report

 - A reading of 100 is deemed neutral, meaning the number of optimists and pessimists is equal.
 A figure above 100 indicates optimists outnumber pessimists while a figure below 100 suggests pessimists outnumber optimists.

+- Interestingly, the bounce in the headline sentiment index was driven entirely by high income earners.
+Sentiment among those earning above $80,000 soared, masking weak readings for low and middle income earners.

+- Given the separate ANZ-Roy Morgan weekly consumer confidence index bounced handsomely yesterday, it suggests that a similar outcome might arrive in the Westpac-MI survey today.
+While the former is weekly, not monthly like the latter, it’s likely that both were conducted around the same time period.

-Business Insider will have full coverage as soon as the report drops.
+The survey will be released at 10.30am AEDT.
+Business Insider will have full coverage as soon as the data drops.

 Business Insider Emails & Alerts